magmalamps/magmalamps.github.io/README.md

 - Color Game!
 - Information about Lava Lamps
 - Mind Reader
+- Menu Number

 ## Defintion

 - Clipboard Creator: You can create and save infinite clipboards and use them at any time

+- Color Game!: A game where you try to get a rare color.
+You can compete with your friends!

 - Lava Lamps: Just some information about lava lamps on how they work, what they look like etc.

 - Mind Reader: A troll page which can "read" your mind

-- Color Game!: A game where you try to get a rare color.
-You can compete with your friends!
+- Menu Number: Generate a random meal to buy in a resteraunt

 ## Roadmap